Walheimat/wal-emacs/README.md

           (when (file-directory-p project)
             (add-to-list 'load-path project)))

+5. Package management

+    We use `use-package` for managing our packages.
+    We also always want to ensure the package, i.e. if it's not there, get it.

+        (require 'use-package-ensure)
+        (setq use-package-always-ensure t)

+<a id="org8e62c41"></a>

-### global
+### Built-in

-Configure global settings.
+Configure built-in settings.

-1.  save place
+1. Saving and backups

+    Don't clutter up workspaces.

-    Save places, and do so in a file.
+        ;; save places and do so in a file
         (setq save-place-file (expand-file-name ".places" user-emacs-directory))

-2.  autosave and backups

-    Store backups in backups folder.
-Store autosaves in temp folder.
-We don't want this to mess with git.
+        ;; store backups in backups folder.
         (setq backup-directory-alist
           `(("." . ,(expand-file-name
             (concat user-emacs-directory "backups")))))

+        ;; store autosaves in temp folder.
         (setq auto-save-file-name-transforms
           `((".*" ,temporary-file-directory t)))

+        ;; we don't want this to mess with git.
         (setq create-lockfiles nil)

-3.  global modes
+2. Prettifying

+    Easy on the eyes.

-    Turn on a lot of useful (and prettifying) modes.
+        ;; a bunch of useful modes
         (show-paren-mode 1)
         (global-auto-revert-mode t)
         (global-hl-line-mode)
-        (add-hook 'after-init-hook 'global-company-mode)
-        (add-hook 'prog-mode-hook 'highlight-numbers-mode)
-        (add-hook 'prog-mode-hook 'highlight-indent-guides-mode)
         (add-hook 'prog-mode-hook 'linum-mode)
-        ;; (global-display-line-numbers-mode)
-        (ivy-mode 1)
         (global-prettify-symbols-mode +1)
-        (global-diff-hl-mode)
-        (dimmer-mode t)
         ;; (global-whitespace-mode)
         (save-place-mode 1)
-        (dumb-jump-mode)
-        (which-key-mode)
         (tool-bar-mode -1)
         (menu-bar-mode -1)
-        (zoom-mode 1)
-        (beacon-mode 1)
         (global-font-lock-mode 1)
-        (mode-line-bell-mode)
-        (eshell-syntax-highlighting-global-mode)
-        (symon-mode)

-4.  reasonable

-    settings
-    Insertion of text should delete region.
-Bracket pairs should be highlighted.
-    Window (or frame &#x2026;) should start maximized.
-Garbage collection and memory.

-        (setq mouse-yank-at-point t)
-        (setq show-paren-delay 0.0)
-        (setq gc-cons-threshold 100000000)
-        (setq read-process-output-max (* 1024 1024)) ;; 1mb
-        (setq sentence-end-double-space nil)
-        (setq echo-keystrokes 0.1)
         (delete-selection-mode 1)

-        (add-to-list 'default-frame-alist '(fullscreen . maximized))
+        ;; simple y/n is enough
         (defalias 'yes-or-no-p 'y-or-n-p)

-        (defun my-font-lock-hook ()
+        ;; I want my comments slanted and my keywords bold (defun my-font-lock-hook ()
           "Slanted and enchanted."
           (set-face-attribute 'font-lock-comment-face nil :slant 'italic)